Team-Fjorden/ios-sdk/README.md

 ## macOS Simulator

-We added a little app you can run on your Mac (or second iOS device) that will act as a simulator for the Fjorden hardware.
+We will add a little app you can run on your Mac (or second iOS device) that will act as a simulator for the Fjorden hardware.
 It will show up as `Fjorden Grip Simulator` first, but then will use the name of your device for the bond—this is sadly a limitation we can't work around at this point.
 Due to more limitation in `CoreBluetooth`, the simulator can only simulate grip events, not scenarios where the firmware needs upgrading.
 We will update this section with the download link once available.